Countdown to Indians’ Opening Day – 61: Catching Up With Jason Stanford

-When thinking about “what could have been” among former Indians players, left-handed pitcher Jason Stanford will always come to mind.
+When thinking about “what might have been” among former Indians players, former left-handed pitcher Jason Stanford should always come to mind.

 “It was the most frustrating thing that I’ve ever had to deal with in sports,” Stanford said of the injury that ultimately cut short his Major League career.
 “It was extremely tough.”